Updated April 7, 2019.

 - These are estimates for fees that will be charged by your attorney to review the franchise agreement and other documents, to advise you, and to incorporate a business entity on your behalf if desired.
 This estimate also includes fees charged by an accountant and/or financial advisor.

-- Some of these expenses include registration fees for the annual Reunion, the cost to have at least one employee dedicated to ongoing daily marketing as required by your franchise agreement and the Manuals, and an estimated monthly support fee to be paid for required software.
+- Some of these expenses include registration fees for the annual Reunion and an estimated monthly support fee to be paid for required software.
 These fees may increase in the future.

 - If you choose to rent a place of business, you may expect additional investment requirements.
 The typical Mr. Rooter franchised business has 4,000 square feet.
 Rent for a suitable facility of that size is estimated to range between $11,000 and $24,000 per year.

-- In the range of fees above, the franchisor has included an estimate of $12,000 for six months of rent for the high range estimate in the event you elect to rent space.
+- In the range of fees above, the franchisor has included an estimate of $12,000 for six months of rent for the high range estimate if you elect to rent space.
 This is only an estimate.